raspberrypilearning/lamp-web-server-with-wordpress/en/step_8.md

 --- collapse ---

 ---
-title: Login to Wordpress from another computer
+title: Log in to WordPress from another computer
 ---

 To log in from another computer, go to `http://PI-IP-ADDRESS/wp-admin`, using your Pi's IP address.